mylinuxforwork/dotfiles-installer/docs/getting-started/overview.md

 <div class="tip custom-block" style="padding-top: 8px">

 **Install dotfiles easily, quickly and securely.
-Or provide an installation application for your dotfiles.**
+Or publish your own dotfiles and offer an intuitive installation application.**

 </div>